berfinmete/Insurance-Premium-Prediction/README.md

 -charges: premium amount

 Step-by-step procedures:
-we did problem definition, data analysis, data visualization and regression analysis.
+We did problem definition, data analysis, data visualization and regression analysis.
 We used the scikit-learn library to train and predict our model and to evaluate the model performance.